vict0rsch/deep_learning/useful_links/README.md

 4. **[Practical Recommendations for Gradient-Based Training of Deep Architectures](http://arxiv.org/pdf/1206.5533v2.pdf)** by Y. Bengio (2012).

 	>Learning algorithms related to artificial neural networks and in particular for Deep Learning may seem to involve many bells and whistles, called hyperparameters.
 This chapter is meant as a practical guide with recommendations for some of the most commonly used hyper-parameters, in particular in the context of learning algorithms based on backpropagated gradient and gradient-based optimization.
 It also discusses how to deal with the fact that more interesting results can be obtained when allowing one to adjust many hyper-parameters.
 Overall, it describes elements of the practice used to successfully and efficiently train and debug large-scale and often deep multi-layer neural networks.
 It closes with open questions about the training difficulties observed with deeper architectures.

+5. **[Random Search for Hyper-Parameter Optimization](http://www.jmlr.org/papers/volume13/bergstra12a/bergstra12a.pdf)** in *Journal of Machine Learning Research* by J. Bergstra and Y. Bengio (2012)

+	>Grid search and manual search are the most widely used strategies for hyper-parameter optimization.
+This paper shows empirically and theoretically that randomly chosen trials are more efficient for hyper-parameter optimization than trials on a grid.
+Empirical evidence comes from a comparison with a large previous study that used grid search and manual search to configure neural networks and deep belief networks.
+Compared with neural networks configured by a pure grid search, we find that random search over the same domain is able to find models that are as good or better within a small fraction of the computation time.
+Granting random search the same computational budget, random search finds better models by effectively searching a larger, less promising con- figuration space.
+Compared with deep belief networks configured by a thoughtful combination of manual search and grid search, purely random search over the same 32-dimensional configuration space found statistically equal performance on four of seven data sets, and superior performance on one of seven. [...]

+6. **[Delving Deep into Rectifiers: Surpassing Human-Level Performance on ImageNet Classification](http://arxiv.org/pdf/1502.01852v1.pdf)** by K. He, X. Zhang, S. Ren and J. Sun (2015)

+	>Rectified activation units (rectifiers) are essential for state-of-the-art neural networks.
+In this work, we study rectifier neural networks for image classification from two aspects.
+First, we propose a Parametric Rectified Linear Unit (PReLU) that generalizes the traditional rectified unit.
+PReLU improves model fitting with nearly zero extra computational cost and little overfitting risk.
+Second, we derive a robust initialization method that particularly considers the rectifier nonlinearities.
+This method enables us to train extremely deep rectified models directly from scratch and to investigate deeper or wider network architectures.
+Based on our PReLU networks (PReLU-nets), we achieve 4.94% top-5 test error on the ImageNet 2012 classification dataset.
+This is a 26% relative improvement over the ILSVRC 2014 winner (GoogLeNet, 6.66% [29]).
+To our knowledge, our result is the first to surpass human-level performance (5.1%, [22]) on this visual recognition challenge.

+7. **[Dropout : A Simple Way to Prevent Neural Networks from Overfitting](https://www.cs.toronto.edu/~hinton/absps/JMLRdropout.pdf)** in *Journal of Machine Learning Research* by N. Srivastava, G. Hinton, A. Krizhevsky, I Sutskever and R. Salakhutdinov (2014)
+	>Deep neural nets with a large number of parameters are very powerful machine learning systems.
+However, overfitting is a serious problem in such networks.
+Large networks are also slow to use, making it difficult to deal with overfitting by combining the predictions of many different large neural nets at test time.
+Dropout is a technique for addressing this problem.
+The key idea is to randomly drop units (along with their connections) from the neural network during training.
+This prevents units from co-adapting too much.
+During training, dropout samples from an exponential number of different “thinned” networks.
+At test time, it is easy to approximate the effect of averaging the predictions of all these thinned networks by simply using a single unthinned network that has smaller weights.
+This significantly reduces overfitting and gives major improvements over other regularization methods.
+We show that dropout improves the performance of neural networks on supervised learning tasks in vision, speech recognition, document classification and computational biology, obtaining state-of-the-art results on many benchmark data sets.

+8. **[Batch Normalization: Accelerating Deep Network Training by Reducing Internal Covariate Shift](http://arxiv.org/pdf/1502.03167v3.pdf)** by S. Ioffe and C. Szegedy (2015)
+	>Training Deep Neural Networks is complicated by the fact that the distribution of each layer's inputs changes during training, as the parameters of the previous layers change.
+This slows down the training by requiring lower learning rates and careful parameter initialization, and makes it notoriously hard to train models with saturating nonlinearities.
+We refer to this phenomenon as internal covariate shift, and address the problem by normalizing layer inputs.
+Our method draws its strength from making normalization a part of the model architecture and performing the normalization for each training mini-batch.
+Batch Normalization allows us to use much higher learning rates and be less careful about initialization.
+It also acts as a regularizer, in some cases eliminating the need for Dropout.
+Applied to a state-of-the-art image classification model, Batch Normalization achieves the same accuracy with 14 times fewer training steps, and beats the original model by a significant margin.
+Using an ensemble of batch-normalized networks, we improve upon the best published result on ImageNet classification: reaching 4.9% top-5 validation error (and 4.8% test error), exceeding the accuracy of human raters.

 Other reading lists
 ---